TyRadman/BehaviorTree/README.md

 ### Debugging
 Displays runtime states of nodes for the selected behavior tree instance.

-### Data Sharing
+### Blackboard
 Blackboard system for sharing values across nodes.
 Blackboard values can be accessed and modified through code as well as displayed as a drop-down in the inspector to avoid typos when setting values.

 ### User Interface
 Unreal Engine inspired interface for creating, calling, and managing nodes and behaviors.

 ### Variable System
-Optional variable identifiers for nodes, similar to WPF’s `x:Name`, which Enables external classes to access specific nodes by their variable names.
+Optional variable identifiers for nodes, similar to WPF’s [WPF’s x:Name](https://learn.microsoft.com/en-us/dotnet/desktop/xaml-services/xname-directive), which Enables external classes to access specific nodes by their variable names.
 Variables and corresponding nodes are stored within the behavior tree.

+---

 ## Installation

 1. Download the package.
 2. Import the package into Unity by dragging the package file into the project files or check [this guide](https://docs.unity3d.com/6000.0/Documentation/Manual/AssetPackagesImport.html).
 3. You're good to go!

-Thanks, Unity, for making the process very easy.
+---

 ## Quick Start